– by Maureen Palmer & Mike Pond

 In Canada, treatment of addiction – a complex medical disorder often accompanied by other serious mental illnesses like bipolar disorder – is often left to churches and charities staffed by lay people or people with minimal training.
 Or to high-end treatment facilities that are too expensive and out of reach for most Canadians.
 The dominant treatment is the 12-step model: support groups.
 Many participants credit their well-being today with their involvement in AA or similar groups.

 Support groups have worked for millions of people, but they don’t work for the majority.
 We now have a broad range of treatments that have clinically proven to be effective, including medications, meditation, cognitive behavioural therapy, motivational interviewing and trauma counseling.
 We know a significant portion of people battling substance-use disorders have suffered trauma; treating trauma requires expertise not available in most recovery facilities.
 Treatments beyond support groups dramatically up the chances of recovery.
+Or you can easily make a phone call to this addiction hotline for new jersey to start recovering your healthy life.

 We also have no way to compel the largely 12-step abstinence-only support community to offer alternatives.